 Have you ever worked with a client who cannot consciously acknowledge improvement even though their body shows clear signs of it?
 Many people can be attached or even addicted to their pain.
 As hard as this can be to understand, it occurs partly because the pain or condition associated with it can become part of someone’s identity.
 For these individuals, their sense of self is intertwined with their physical symptoms and the rituals that they create around them.

-Eckhart Tolle said “If you were truly conscious of it, the pattern would dissolve, for to want more pain is insanity, and nobody is consciously insane.
-The pain body, which is the dark shadow cast by the ego, is actually afraid of the light of your consciousness.
+Eckhart Tolle said, “If you were truly conscious of it, the pattern would dissolve, for to want more pain is insanity, and nobody is consciously insane.
+The painful body, which is the dark shadow cast by the ego, is actually afraid of the light of your consciousness.
 It is afraid of being found out.
 Its survival depends on your unconscious identification with it, as well as on your unconscious fear of facing the pain that lives in you.
 But if you don't face it, if you don't bring the light of your consciousness into the pain, you will be forced to relive it again and again.”

 As massage therapists, we are privileged to be part of the process of bringing light (awareness) to our client’s unconsciousness by helping them identify with the benefits of the therapies we offer.
 One essential part of this process is having clients fill out a complete intake form on their first appointment.
 Intake protocols should gather information about not just where clients feel pain/restriction.
 Still, they should also help the therapist understand how the symptoms manifest in everyday life, i.e., a client can’t walk/stand for more than X minutes without experiencing excruciating pain (a 9 on a scale of 1 to 10), can’t climb more than X number of stairs, can’t sleep more than X hours a night without waking in pain, etc.